On4r1s/git-theme-classification/README.md

 By default buffer is 5, so time needed to analize all wiki pages is ~ (wiki pages/5)+1 minutes.

-U can see progress on your Index-AI page.
+You can see progress on your Index-AI page.